Iwan Rheon: Acting

 In 2011, he also appeared in the final episode of Secret Diary of a Call Girl.
 In 2011, he was nominated for a Golden Nymph in the "Outstanding Actor – Drama Series" category for his role in Misfits.
 Rheon also made two guest appearances as the character Ben Theodore in Simon Amstell's comedy Grandma's House.
 In early 2012, Rheon filmed the crime heist drama The Rise.
 In spring 2012, he began shooting Libertador in Venezuela and Spain.
 He plays Daniel O'Leary.
 In May 2012, it was announced that he had signed on to the gritty drama Driven.
 In 2013, Rheon was cast as the villainous psychopath Ramsay Bolton in the HBO series Game of Thrones.
 In the DVD commentary for the series' third season, producers David Benioff and D.B.
 Weiss mentioned that Rheon previously auditioned for the role of Jon Snow, but lost to Kit Harington, with whom Rheon maintains a close friendship.
 He portrayed Ash Weston in the ITV sitcom Vicious from 2013 until 2016.

 In 2013, Rheon played a lead role in the philosophical radio play, Darkside, based on the themes of Pink Floyd's The Dark Side of the Moon album.
 In September 2014, Rheon joined the cast of BBC One's Our Girl as Dylan "Smurf" Smith.
 In 2017, it was announced that Rheon had been cast in ABC's Inhumans series.
 Rheon played Mötley Crüe guitarist Mick Mars in the 2019 film The Dirt.
+In 2021 he starred in Sky Cinema's 'A Christmas Number One'.
+In 2023 he filmed the BBC television feature Men Up, about the first clinical trials for the drug Viagra that took place in Swansea in 1994.